About me

 Credentials

 “I cannot say enough about what I have gained from my sessions.
-I am now more organized with my workspace, and my thoughts.
+I am now more organized with my workspace and my inner experiences.
 My time management skills have developed.
 I now know how to set and maintain boundaries with peers, family, friends, and myself.
-However, my most outstanding achievement is that I can recognize when I am feeling overwhelmed, and I now have many tools to address these feelings and cope with them.”
+However, my most outstanding achievement is that I can recognize when I am feeling overwhelmed, and I’ve learned new tools to address these feelings and cope with them.”

 Jennifer - PhD researcher